pmcgrenery/WxBrief/TESTING.md

 - Checked the map takes up the full size of its container.
 - Checked the zoom buttons work correctly and zoom in an appropriate amount.
-- Checked the full screen button stretches the map across the entire available area on the screen.
+- Checked the full-screen button stretches the map across the entire available area on the screen.
 - Checked the legend button displays and hides the legend display
-- Checked the map base layer button displays the three map options.
+- Checked the map base layer button that displays the three map options.
 - Checked that clicking on each base layer option displays the chosen layer correctly and also still displays all information correctly.
-- Checked that single finger panning across the map is disabled on small devices but available in full screen mode.
+- Checked that single finger panning across the map is disabled on small devices but available in full-screen mode.
-- Checked that two finger pannning and zooming works correctly on all touch devices.
+- Checked that two-finger panning and zooming works correctly on all touch devices.
-- Checked that single finger panning is enabled on medium sized devices.
+- Checked that single finger panning is enabled on medium-sized devices.
 - Checked that click and drag and scroll zoom works with mouse controls.
-- Checked that play/pause button animates and stops animations of radar and infrared sateillite.
+- Checked that the play/pause button animates and stops animations of radar and infrared satellite.
-- Checked that next/last frame buttons show the correct frames, and also that the animation is immediately stopped when they are pressed.
+- Checked that the next/last frame buttons show the correct frames, and also that the animation is immediately stopped when they are pressed.
 - Checked that the correct time is displayed.
 - Checked that the radar/satellite selection works.
-- Checked that the map flys down to the users location/Europe on the home page.
+- Checked that the map flys down to the user's location/Europe on the home page.
 - Checked that a marker is added to the airport on the weather report page.

 <figure>